msu-eele-fpga/labs-and-homework-Noah-Netz/docs/lab6.md

 #Lab 6: Creating a Custom Component in Platform Designer

-## Overview
-In this lab, we took our LED-patterns files and created a LED-patterns-avalon file that

-# Lab 6 Report

 ## System Architecture

 Our system architecture integrates the `led_patterns_avalon` component, which contains memory-mapped registers for HPS communication and FPGA logic control.
 The system block diagram below shows the `led_patterns_avalon` component, the HPS-to-FPGA lightweight bridge, and how the ARM CPUs access the component's registers.